stamparm/maltrail/README.md

 ## Introduction

 Maltrail is based on the **Sensor&lt;-&gt;Server&lt;-&gt;Client** architecture. **Sensor**(s) is a standalone component running on the monitoring node (e.g. Linux box connected to the SPAN/mirroring port) where it "sniffs" the passing traffic for blacklisted items/trails (i.e. domain names, URLs and/or IPs).
-In case of a positive match, it sends the event details to the (central) **Server** where it is being stored inside the appropriate logging directory (i.e. `LOG_DIRECTORY` described in the *Configuration* section).
-If sensor is being run on the same machine as **Server** (default configuration), logs are stored directly into the logging directory.
-Otherwise, they are being sent via UDP to the remote server (i.e. `LOG_SERVER` described in the *Configuration* section).
+In case of a positive match, it sends the event details to the (central) **Server** where they are being stored inside the appropriate logging directory (i.e. `LOG_DIRECTORY` described in the *Configuration* section).
+If **Sensor** is being run on the same machine as **Server** (default configuration), logs are stored directly into the local logging directory.
+Otherwise, they are being sent via UDP messages to the remote server (i.e. `LOG_SERVER` described in the *Configuration* section).

 ![Architecture diagram](http://i.imgur.com/ekgKAeZ.png)